 There are many ways to achieve this which includes private classes, hospital provided classes, virtual classes, books, online tutorials and even small handouts that cover the basics.
 ANY information you can arm yourself with prior to giving birth will help you feel more confident.

 Establishment of supply

-Once your milk comes in, maintaining that supply is key.
+Once your milk comes in, maintaining that supply is the priority.
 (Did you know you establish your breast milk supply blueprint for your entire journey in the first 8 weeks?)
-Remember that equal time on each breast is not the focus once milk comes in but rather focus on emptying the first breast before moving to the second (I like to call it ‘dinner and dessert’).
+Remember that equal time on each breast is not the focus once milk comes in.
+Instead, we focus on emptying the first breast before moving to the second.
+(I like to call it ‘dinner and dessert’.)

 Remember, at the end of the day, I want a mama to feel supported through this feeding experience.
 Breastfeeding isn’t for everyone and it’s ok to be ok with this!
 Fed is best and there isn’t just one way to do that.
 A good lactation consultant can help you reach your feeding goals whether it is breast, bottle and breast, exclusively pumping OR formula fed.
 There is nothing more wonderful for me than helping families find what works for them!
 Don’t compare yourself to others, mama.
 Find what works for YOU and your team.